Whimsy Stick

 Cooldown Scent Work

-Hidden treats around the room, a puzzle feeder, or scatter feeding.
-This brings arousal down and ends on mental work.
+Finally, hidden treats around the room, puzzle feeder, or scatter feeding.
+Brings arousal back down and finishes on mental stimulation.

 Key Takeaway